2025 - A year in Cantabria

 Despite the winter, there is still plenty to celebrate across the region this month, starting with the festivities of Los Reyes Magos on 5th/6th January with the Wise Men of the bible story making their dramatic appearance in towns and villages across the region, often greeted with fireworks and parades.
 Many of the attractions such as Nativity scenes, ice rinks and street markets will remain open until this weekend.
 Traditionally it has been the 'Reyes' (Kings) who bring children their gifts although they face increasing competition from 'Papa Noel'.
 Another charming custom is for children to leave out shoes where the Reyes will deposit any presents.

 This year, the 5th coincides with La Vijanera - a colourful and raucous event involving a series of dramatic episodes designed to represent the renewal of activity in nature after the winter.
-The drama begins before dawn with children running through the streets of the village ringing bells and continues through the day with all the proceedings taking place against a background of noisy cow-bells, drums and the occasional bagpipe.
+Silió, near Molledo and close to the A67 motorway plays host and the drama begins before dawn with children running through the streets of the village ringing bells and continues through the day with all the proceedings taking place against a background of noisy cow-bells, drums and the occasional bagpipe.
 You can find out more details here http://www.vijanera.com/

 La Vijanera